-Ansberry, a Democrat, was the representative for Ohio's 5th congressional district from 1907 to 1915.
+Ansberry was the representative for Ohio’s 5th congressional district and was a Democrat.
+He served from 1907 to 1915.

 From Dec 1907 to Mar 1915, Ansberry missed 452 of 1,054 roll call votes, which is 42.9%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Dec 1908-Mar 1909||42||20||47.6%||86th|

 |Dec 1910-Mar 1911||68||18||26.5%||58th|